 Before any Fraxel treatment, the skin will be prepped with a local anesthetic to reduce any pain involved.
 Most patients do not have a problem with the pain level, and no pain medication besides the anesthetic should be needed during or after.
 Talk to your expert dermatologist if you are worried about the pain levels, as each person has a different level of pain or discomfort tolerance.

-Depending on the type of Fraxel treatment and the individual, it can be anywhere from after one treatment to three.
+Depending on the type of Fraxel treatment and the individual, it can be anywhere from after 1 to 3 treatments.

 Q: What are the side effects and downtime?